 Photo courtesy Peter Tatchell

-Cut and pasted from the Peter Tatchell Foundation Website:
+Cut and pasted from the Vada Magazine website:

-"Don't accept the world as it is.
-Dream about what the world could be – then help make it happen."
+“Don’t accept the world as it is.
+Dream of what the world could be – and then make it happen.”

 - Peter Tatchell